 26. Dugong

-Unlike me, dugongs have no problem eating the same thing every day.
-These close relatives of the manatee are the only marine mammal to rely completely on seagrass for their diet.
+These aquatic Australian animals are close relatives of the manatee and are the only marine mammals to rely completely on seagrass for their diet.
+They love seagrass so much that they’ll eat a whopping 30kg of the stuff each day!

 Learn More: Sea Life Sydney